ARM-software/CMSIS-DSP/ComputeGraph/Async.md

 If we use a strategy of skipping the execution of a node in case of overflow / underflow, what will happen is:

-* Schedule execution 1
+* Schedule iteration  1
   * First `src` node execution is successful since there is a sample
   * All other execution attempts will be skipped
-* Schedule execution 2
+* Schedule iteration  2
   * First `src` node execution is successful since there is a sample
   * All other execution attempt will be skipped
 * ...
-* Schedule execution 5:
+* Schedule iteration  5:
   * First `src` node execution is successful since there is a sample
   * 4 other `src` node executions are skipped
   * The `filter` execution can finally take place since enough data has been generated